lbuchs/WebAuthn/README.md

 A simple PHP WebAuthn (FIDO2) server library

 ## Manual
-See /_test/server.php for a very simple usage of this library
+See /_test/server.php for a very simple usage of this library.
+Look at [webauthn.lubu.ch](https://webauthn.lubu.ch) for a working example.

 ## Todo
 * check root certificates